CenterforBigData/ATR-data-code/README.md

 Before using the TFT model, the dataset undergoes a decomposition process using the RobustSTL model.
 This step involves splitting the 'tourist' column into three components: 'Trend', 'Seasonal', and 'Resid'.
 The sum of these components reconstructs the original 'tourist' data.

+## Datasets

+This project includes three datasets corresponding to different tourist destinations, each with unique characteristics and preprocessing steps.
+Below is an overview of each dataset:

+### Hawaii Dataset
+The Hawaii dataset, sourced from [Go Hawaii](https://www.gohawaii.com/), comprises international tourist arrival statistics.
+It includes features such as date, tourist numbers, and additional external variables that may influence tourism trends.
+The dataset has undergone preprocessing, including decomposition into 'Trend', 'Seasonal', and 'Resid' components through the RobustSTL model to facilitate more effective training of the forecasting model.

+**Sample Features:**
+- `time_idx`: A time index for each entry.
+- `date`: The date of data recording.
+- `tourist`: The count of tourists on the given date.
+- `destination`: The destination name, in this case, Hawaii.
+- `Holiday`: A boolean indicating whether the day is a holiday.
+- `Trend`, `Seasonal`, `Resid`: The components resulting from the RobustSTL decomposition.

+### Jiuzhaigou Dataset
+Data from [Jiuzhaigou Valley](https://www.jiuzhai.com/news/number-of-tourists) include visitor numbers without distinguishing between domestic and international tourists.
+After forecasting, the sum of the 'Trend', 'Seasonal', and 'Resid' predictions needs to be adjusted by subtracting 6000 to revert the preprocessing step designed to ensure non-negativity.

+### Siguniangshan (Four Girls Mountain) Dataset
+Similar to Jiuzhaigou, the Siguniangshan dataset, obtained from [Siguniangshan](https://www.sgns.cn/info/number), captures the number of visitors to the Four Girls Mountain area.
+The final forecast requires a subtraction of 3500 from the sum of the decomposed components after prediction.

+### Preprocessing Steps
+All datasets have been enhanced with external variables and decomposed using RobustSTL for an optimized forecasting process.
+The 'Trend', 'Seasonal', and 'Resid' components have been adjusted to facilitate better model training.
+The datasets are ready to be loaded using the `data_loader.py` script, and subsequent forecasting tasks can be performed with `prepare_train_model.py`, taking into account the specific adjustments mentioned for Jiuzhaigou and Siguniangshan datasets.

+**Note:** The examples provided in this project use the Hawaii dataset for experimental demonstrations.

 ## Usage

 ### Data Loading and Preprocessing (`data_loader.py`)